OSINT: How to find information on anyone

 Another option would be to use dehashed.com.
-With a free account it works similarly to Troy Hunt’s website but with the active subscription it shows passwords in clear text or password hashes.
-From an OSINT perspective, we need that to search whether it was used on some other websites — one more way to find out which services that the person uses or at least used.
+With a free account it works similarly to Troy Hunt’s website but with an active subscription it shows passwords in clear text or password hashes.
+From an OSINT perspective, we need that to search whether it was used on some other websites — one more way to find out which services the person uses or at least used.
 Doing the search by password or its hash shows not only on which website it was used, but also email address tied to it.
-Thus, we can get target’s emails we wouldn’t obtain otherwise.
+Thus, we can get the target’s emails we wouldn’t obtain otherwise.
 It’s important to note that if the password is not unique we might get false positives as other people might use it as well.

-Sometimes people link phone number and email to their Facebook profile, so typing it in the Facebook search might show you the profile.
+Sometimes people link a phone number and email to their Facebook profile, so typing it in the Facebook search might show you the profile.
 Another option is to look up user-supplied databases of phone numbers, like whocalledme.com.
 The database is not limited only to America, numbers from Europe can be checked as well.
-Besides, for those who want something like this, but on the mobile device there are several apps: privacystar.com, getcontact.com, and everycaller.com.
+Besides, for those who want something like this but on the mobile device there are several apps: privacystar.com, getcontact.com, and everycaller.com.
 There are many reverse phone lookup services and they are usually country-specific so find the one that fits your need.

 PhoneInfoga is one of the most advanced tools to scan phone numbers using only free resources.
-The goal is to first gather basic information such as country, area, carrier and line type on any international phone numbers with very good accuracy.
+The goal is to first gather basic information such as country, area, carrier, and line type on any international phone numbers with very good accuracy.
 Then try to determine the VoIP provider or search for footprints on search engines to try to identify the owner.

 - Check if phone number exists and is possible

-- Gather standard information such as country, line type and carrier
+- Gather standard information such as country, line type, and carrier

 - Check several numbers at once

-- OSINT reconnaissance using external APIs, Google Hacking, phone books & search engines
+- OSINT reconnaissance using external APIs, Google Hacking, phone books, & search engines

 - Use custom formatting for more effective OSINT reconnaissance

 Many Android apps will work on an emulator without problems but some might not work as expected.
-For example, Viber has issues with activating with VoIP phone number, as tested on freephonenum.com.
+For example, Viber has issues with VoIP phone numbers, as tested on freephonenum.com.
 However, there are many advantages running apps on the emulator: your real accounts or phone number will be safe as you don’t have to install questionable apps on your phone and you can easily spoof GPS coordinates.

-Save the number in your phone and look at Viber or WhatsApp contact list.
-These services allow adding a photo, biography, name of the owner and this information can be extracted just by knowing the telephone number.
+Save the number in your phone and look at the Viber or WhatsApp contact list.
+These services allow adding a photo, biography, and name of the owner and this information can be extracted just by knowing the telephone number.